Magenta HR Consulting

 Answered by Samantha Newton FCIPD, Chartered Fellow CIPD · Last reviewed June 2026

 In most cases yes, but only for a fair reason and by following a fair process.
-The legally fair reasons are conduct, capability or performance, redundancy, a legal reason (for example they have lost the right to work), and what the law calls some other substantial reason.
-The reason you rely on shapes everything that follows.
+The reasons the law accepts are conduct, capability or performance, redundancy, a legal reason (say they've lost the right to work), and what the law calls 'some other substantial reason'.
+Whichever one you rely on shapes everything that follows.

 What lands employers in trouble is rarely the decision itself.
-It is dismissing without the right process behind it: no investigation, no fair warning, no chance to respond, or no right of appeal.
-Get the process wrong and even a justified dismissal can become an unfair dismissal claim.
+It's dismissing with no process behind it: no investigation, no fair warning, no chance to respond, no right of appeal.
+Get the process wrong and even a fair dismissal can turn into an unfair dismissal claim.

 Important